zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 its accuracy still struggled greatly to pass the value range 30-32%.

 So the main challenge became, how to increase this accuracy?
-The answer was, by implementing an optimization idea via ensemble methods.
+The answer was, by implementing an optimization idea via a layered SVM.
 So here we develop several model configurations and select the combination that performed best.
-Results demonstrated that there was an increase in accuracy, of some 2.9-4%, which is often expected when using ensemble methods.
+Results demonstrated that there was an increase in accuracy, of some 2.9-4%.
 ### Obtaining the Data & Data Pre-processing
 We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a directory called